-Don’t forget to say “hi” to Executive Sous Chef, Ann McGorman.
+Don’t forget to say “hi” to Sous Chef, Ann McGorman.
 Born and raised just outside of Philadelphia, Anna attended the prestigious Culinary Institute of America in Hyde Park, New York and has worked with Chef Angela Hartnett at the Connaught in London before joining the first-class pastry team at Daniel, where she was for 3.5 years.